UniDive/SpLAn-UD/co-construction/README.md

 ---

 ## Code
-In this folder, a script `sb_to_db.py` is available to convert the Speaker-based encoding used in **SUD_Rhapsodie** to the Dependency-based encoding.
+A script called `sb_to_db.py` is available in this folder to convert the Speaker-based encoding used in **SUD_French-Rhapsodie** to the Dependency-based encoding.
-The new relation between in the merged sentences is marked with the suffix `/attach` in the resulting annotation.
+In the merged sentences, the new relations are marked with the suffix `/attach` in the resulting annotation.

 The command below builds a dependency-based view of the sentences of the example give above: